Menorca Walking Guide

 Binigaus valley is reached in land from Es Migjorn Gran ( follow the red arrows down a track starting at the old cemetery ) and from the coast from behind Binigaus beach.
 Route Map

-The Valley starting behind the nature area extends inland towards Alaior or follow coastline to Son Bou or along south east coastline.
+The Valley starting behind the Beach nature reserve extends inland towards Alaior or follow coastline west ( Cami de Cavalls stage 16 ) to Son Bou or east along south east coastline or ( Cami de Cavalls stage 17 ) to amazing Cales Coves.

 Remains discovered in Barranc d'Algender date from the year 2200 BC and are the oldest found in Menorca.